Ishan2924/AbsenteeismPrediction/README.md

 The `model.py` script houses the pipeline and the trained Logistic Regression model, along with the preprocessing steps.
 This ensures that the same transformations applied during training are consistently applied during inference.

-## Results

-*(To be filled by the user, if available from notebooks: e.g., "The Logistic Regression model achieved an accuracy of XX% on the test set, with a precision of YY% and recall of ZZ%." or "Key features influencing absenteeism were identified as [list key features].")*

 ## Project Structure

 ```